FAQs

 Are the systems tested?

-Thermosash test the suites we design in our independently audited test booth - one of the largest in New Zealand - capable of a two story simulation for water / air infiltration and seismic movement.
+Thermosash test the suites we design in our independently audited test booth - one of the largest in New Zealand - capable of a two-storey simulation for water / air infiltration and seismic movement.

 Does anyone do a structural analysis on the project to confirm suitability for the selected suite?